 3. A cooling system

 Overclocking prompts your laptop to work at higher speeds that demand a higher voltage supply, resulting in more heat production.
-You will need a cooling system that carters for the extra heat produced.
+Therefore, you will need a cooling system that carters for the extra heat produced.

 Overclocking using Intel® Extreme Tuning Utility (Intel® XTU)